xluciadh/bio-volumentations/README.md

 ### The First Example

-To check out our library, you can run the example pipeline provided in the `example` folder.
+To check out our library on test data, you can run the example provided in the `example` folder.

-There, you will find a test sample consisting of a 3D image (`image.tif`) and an associated binary mask (`segmentation_mask.tif`), a runnable Python script, and the transformed sample (`image_transformed.tif` and `segmentation_mask_transformed.tif`).
+There, you will find a test sample consisting of a 3D image (`image.tif`) with an associated binary mask (`segmentation_mask.tif`), a runnable Python script, and the transformed sample (`image_transformed.tif` and `segmentation_mask_transformed.tif`).

-To run the example, please install `bio-volumentations` and the `tiffile` and `imagecodecs` packages.
+To run the example, please install to your Python `bio-volumentations`, the `tiffile` and `imagecodecs` packages.
-Then run the script from command line using:
+Then run the following script from the command line:

 ```commandline
 cd example
 python transformation_example.py
 ```

-This will generate a new randomly transformed sample and save it into the `image_transformed.tif` and `segmentation_mask_transformed.tif` files.
-All tiff files can be opened using ImageJ.
+The script will generate a new randomly transformed sample and save it into the `image_transformed.tif` and `segmentation_mask_transformed.tif` files.
+These files can be opened using ImageJ.

 This example uses data from the _Fluo-N3DH-CE_ dataset [1] from the Cell Tracking Challenge repository [2].